-As explained in Note 4I, the financial statements do not provide the disclosure required by United Kingdom Generally Accepted Accounting Practice in respect of the analysis of debtors and creditors between reinsurance and direct business.
-In addition, under Section 11.38A of FRS 102, the group and the parent company are required to report their broker balances on a gross basis unless a legal right of offset exists, according to the principal involved.
-In respect of these matters the group and the parent company have not complied with United Kingdom Generally Accepted Accounting Practice.
+As explained in Note 4I, the financial statements do not provide the disclosure required by United Kingdom Accounting Standards in respect of the analysis of debtors and creditors between reinsurance and direct business.
+In addition, under Section 11.38A of FRS 102, the Group and the parent Company are required to report their broker balances on a gross basis unless a legal right of offset exists, according to the principal involved.
+The Group and the parent Company have not complied fully with this disclosure requirement.
+Consequently, in respect of these matters the Group and the parent Company have not complied with United Kingdom Generally Accepted Accounting Practice.

 We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
-Our responsibilities under those standards are further described in the auditor's responsibilities for the audit of the financial statements section of our report.

-We are independent of the group and parent company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the Financial Reporting Council's (the 'FRC's') Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
+We are independent of the Group and the parent Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the Financial Reporting Council's (the 'FRC's') Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.

+Emphasis of Matters

-Emphasis of matter - technical provisions and significant uncertainties
+Technical provisions and significant uncertainties

-We draw attention to note 4f(iii) and 5 in the financial statements, concerning the uncertain outcome surrounding the ultimate cost of claims, which solely relates to creditors whose claims were not crystallised in accordance with the Amending Scheme.
-The claims of these creditors, which include environmental pollution and asbestos claims, will be run-off in the normal course of business until 31 December 2035.
+We draw attention to Notes 4f(iii), 5 and 20 in the financial statements, concerning the uncertain outcome surrounding the ultimate cost of claims, which now solely relates to creditors whose claims were not crystallised in accordance with the Amending Scheme.

+The claims of these creditors, which include environmental pollution and asbestos claims, will be run off in the normal course of business until the Scheme terminates.